Wine Glossary, Important Wine Terms, ABC’s of Wine Talk

 Cedar: Cedar is a common scent found in Bordeaux wines from the Medoc appellations.
 It smells of cedar wood, or an old cedar chest.

-Chardonnay: The world’s most popular grape used to produce white wine.
+Chardonnay: The world’s most popular white wine grape.

-Chewy: Chewy wines are dense or meaty, with a lot of texture and concentration.
+Chewy: Chewy wines are dense or meaty, with a lot of texture, concentration and tannins.

 Closed: The term is used to describe wines that are the opposite of open.
 When a wine is closed, it does not allow the taster to experience the aromatics or flavors a wine has to offer.
 This happens most of the wine with young wines.
 Especially those from Bordeaux, which can experience a closed period before they develop secondary aromatics.